agriculturegovau/agds-next/.changeset/rich-shirts-eat.md

 '@ag.ds-next/react': patch
 ---

-core: Removed `modalDialog` and `mobileMenu` max-width tokens,  as they are related to specific components.
+core: Removed `modalDialog` and `mobileMenu` max-width tokens as they are related to specific components.